 - Resident computer users must register with the OspreyNet registration server to gain access to university resources and internet access via in-room wired or wireless data connections.

 - Splicing into existing television cables or splitting or splicing into data cables or outlets, wrapping TV cable, or otherwise adding to existing cable is prohibited.

 - The resources of the University periodically come under attack via worms and viruses.
 Each resident student's computer operating system must be kept current.

 - A current and updated antivirus program must be run on each resident student's computer.
-For Windows and Macintosh users, a free copy of Norton Symantec antivirus software is available as part of the online registration process.
-Users of other operating systems are encouraged to contact the Help Desk at extension 4352 (HELP) for assistance.
+Users are encouraged to contact the Help Desk at 904-620-4357 (HELP) for assistance.

 - The use of the OspreyNet service is a privilege, which may be revoked at any time for inappropriate behavior.
 Such behavior includes, but is not limited to, the use of obscene, abusive, or otherwise objectionable language and/or materials in either public or private messages.

 - Users in triple rooms may employ Ethernet hubs to accommodate each computer in a room.
 These hubs may be obtained from University Housing ONLY.